-You have another health condition that prevents surgery.
+You have other health conditions that make you unable to have surgery.

-Your tumor is small--less than 2 inches.
-And the cancer is on the kidney's surface and not to close to other vital organs.
+The cancer is on the kidney's surface and not to close to other organs.

 The cancer has spread to other organs, such as your lungs or liver.

-You have a cancer that has come back, or you have more than one cancer.
+You have a cancer that has come back, or you have more than 1 kidney tumor.

 Your tumor is smaller.

 You have only 1 kidney and you need to keep your kidney.

 All procedures have risks.
 The risks of ablation therapy include:

 Pain after the procedure that requires pain medicine

 Infection at the site where the needle is put into the body